Climate Change in the Great Lakes Region

 Pairing of accepted students with mentors is made after personalized consultation with the program coordinators.
 We try very hard to match student interest (i.e. aquatic, terrestrial, hydrologic, atmospheric, animal behavior, etc.) with available research efforts.
 For reference, links below illustrate details of past projects, some of which are ongoing.

 Site: UMBS is an ideal location to learn how to safely conduct field research in a supportive and welcoming environment.
 A diversity of habitats and potential research sites surround the station and offer a wealth of opportunities.

-REU is funded by the National Science Foundation.
-REU students receive a stipend of $5,000, travel and research supplies allowance, and room and board expenses at UMBS.
+Compensation: REU students receive a stipend of $6,000, $600 for travel expenses, $500 for research supplies, and full room and board at UMBS.

-REU students must be of at least sophomore status by the fall term following their REU participation.
-Seniors with a graduation date before August are not eligible.
+Eligibility: Applicants should have at least sophomore status in fall term 2022.
+Seniors with a graduation date before August usually are not eligible.